nddao/IBM-Db2-zOS-samples/README.md

 	1. ### Run the workload

 		You need to customize SGLWCFG(GLWRUN) before trying to run the GLW workload.
 The correct STEPLIB, SYSEXEC, GLWPARM, DB2SSID, SCHEMA, SQLID, STORPROC, and DBASENME are needed before running the workload.

 		This workload support Native stored procedures, C stored procedures, and Java stored procedures.
-However, you need to specify the same one you pick for the BUILD.
+However, you need to specify the same one you specified in GLWBUILD.

 		RUNTIME parameter specifies the duration of the run in minutes.
-		After the workload finishes running, you should see the summary in the job log as sample below Summary .....
+After the workload finishes running, you should see the summary in the job log as sample below

+				Summary .....